Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

-# Kaiji Dataframe 1.0 Readme
+# Kaiju Dataframe 1.0 Readme

 ### Introduction
 A Python application that allows users to compare and analyse various characteristics of different monsters from the Godzilla universe.